 In these settings, technology adoption has typically occurred at scale against a backdrop of quite strong infrastructure and policies, and a higher degree of agricultural commercialization.
-The technologies in question are being mainstreamed into value chain operations and the breadth of technology adoption begets further opportunities to improve technology offerings and better serve farmer needs, offering ripe terrain for technology and business innovation.
-At the same time, unintended consequences of technology adoption also start to play out or become more apparent, calling attention to challenges in areas ranging from worker safety and environmental protection to data security and competition.
+The technologies in question are being mainstreamed into value chain operations and the breadth of technology adoption begets further opportunities to improve technology offerings and better serve farmer needs, offering ripe terrain for technology adoption also start to play out or become more apparent, calling attention to challenges in areas ranging from worker safety and environmental protection to data security and competition.
 In these settings, some residual problems with inequitable access to technology persist.